DataDog/integrations-extras/hbase_master/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the Hbase_master check on your host.
-See our dedicated Agent guide for [installing community integrations][1] to install checks with the [Agent prior v6.8][2] or the [Docker Agent][3]:
+See the dedicated Agent guide for [installing community integrations][1] to install checks with the [Agent prior v6.8][2] or the [Docker Agent][3]:

 1. [Download and launch the Datadog Agent][4].
 2. Run the following command to install the integrations wheel with the Agent: